-- If the service or item you paid for is covered and you followed all the rules, we will send you the payment for the service or item within 60 calendar days after we get your request. - If you haven't paid for the service or item yet, we will send the payment directly to the provider.
+- If the service or item you paid for is covered and you followed all the rules, we will send you the payment for the service or item typically within 30 calendar days, but no later than 60 calendar days after we get your request. - If you haven't paid for the service or item yet, we will send the payment directly to the provider.
 When we send the payment, it's the same as saying Yes to your request for a coverage decision. - If the service or item is not covered or you did not follow all the rules, we will send you a letter telling you we won't pay for the service or item and explaining why.